 Crofton Black & Edmund Clark

-We are delighted to be able to offer a special version of the second edition of “Negative Publicity: Artefacts of Extraordinary Rendition” by Crofton Black and Edmund Clark, published by Aperture.
+We are delighted to be able to offer a special version of the second printing of “Negative Publicity: Artefacts of Extraordinary Rendition” by Crofton Black and Edmund Clark, published by Aperture.

 We have 100 copies of the book for sale accompanied by a screenprint exclusive to Here Press.
 The screenprint, shown below, is a reproduction of a page from the CIA Inspector General’s Special Review on Counterterrorism Detention and Interrogation Activities.
 It is reproduced at the size of the original – US letter (8.5 x 11 inches) – and is stamped, numbered and signed on the reverse by the authors.